-For loans closed since July 1999, lenders are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan goes below 78 percent of your purchase price � but not at the point the borrower earns 22 percent equity.
-(Some "higher risk" morgages are excluded.)
-The good news is that you can cancel your PMI yourself (for your mortgage closing after July '99), without considering the original purchase price, after your equity climbs to twenty percent.
+Although lenders have been obligated (for loans closed past July '99) to cancel Private Mortgage Insurance (PMI) when the balance goes below 78% of the purchase price, they do not have to take similar action if the equity is over 22%.
+(Certain "higher risk" loan programs are not included.)
+The good news is that you can cancel your PMI yourself (for your mortgage that closed after July '99), without considering the original purchase price, after the equity rises to twenty percent.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.